sass/sass/accepted/calc-functions.changes.md

   API and embedded protocol field.
 The problem this type existed to work around is no longer an issue in the new parsing structure.

+* Preserve parentheses around all `var()` strings that get injected from anywhere, as well as any unquoted strings that appear in `calc()` and might need parentheses.

 ## Draft 3.0

 * Refactor the way calculations are parsed to allow them to coexist with